-(6) Net sales per average total square foot was calculated by dividing net sales for the trailing 12-month period by the average square footage for those stores open during each period.
-The fiscal 2006 and the six months ended August 4, 2007 net sales per average total square foot amounts were adjusted to exclude the net sales effects of the 53rd week. - (7) Total debt includes approximately \$4.8 million related to the Series III redeemable preferred stock, which is presented between the liabilities section and the equity section of our consolidated balance sheet for all periods presented.
+(6) Net sales per average total square foot was calculated by dividing total square foot amounts were adjusted to exclude the net sales effects of the 53rd week.

+(7) Total debt includes \$4,792,000 related to the Series III redeemable preferred stock which is presented in the mezzanine section of our consolidated balance sheet for all periods presented.